BodiAugustus/ashley_defi/README.md

 #112.
 Created new hook function to fetch courses data for manage page.
 Created useManageCourses.js inside web3 folder.
 C&p from useOwnedCourse into new file.
 Refactored for new use case.
 Registered new hook inside of setupHooks.
 Added same functionality in hooks/web3/index.
 Imported new functionality to manage.js.

 #113.
 Setup functonality of useManagedCOurses to fetch purchased course data from SC.
 Successfully returned owned courses data to console.

+#114.
+Displayed managed courses to UI.
+To do this created Managed.js inside card folder. c&p from OwnedCourseCard.
+Refactored to suit new purpose.
+Imported ManagedCourseCard component into manage.js for display.
+Styled ManagedCourseCard further.